How to make melted crayon stained glass art with kids using grated crayons and wax paper. Add marker drawings on top for an added creative dimension!

-Trays come in handy, to contain the crayon shavings and to transport the half-finished artwork to the iron, but are not necessary.
-The inexpensive plastic trays pictured here are from Ikea.
-I’ve also written about special kids’ art trays in my tools for art post.
+Trays come in handy, to contain the crayon shavings and to transport the half-finished artwork to the iron but are not necessary.

-Set the wax paper/crayon shaving sandwich on a piece of newsprint or other paper on your ironing board (or, on top of a towel on the floor as those of us lacking an ironing board might do it).
+Set the wax paper/crayon shaving sandwich on a piece of newsprint or other paper on your ironing board or surface.
 Place another piece of paper on top.

 The paper is to soak up the oils from the melting crayon.

 Run the iron over the paper/wax paper/crayon shaving sandwich slowly and evenly to melt the crayon.
-I use low heat, such as the silk setting.
+We use low heat, such as the silk setting.